 The vacancy rate among renter-occupied homes in Bolton increased markedly since 2019.
 Between 2010 and 2013 the rental and the homeowner non-seasonal unit vacancy rates were similar, with both tracking between 2% and 3%.
-There was a significant shift since then.
+There has been a significant shift since then.
 While the homeowner non-seasonal unit vacancy rate remained around 2.2% in 2022, for rental type units it climbed to 25.2%.
-There could be monitoring for whether this trend continues.
+This trend should be monitored to see if it continues.